reckseba/2a5-api/README.md

 # 2a5
-Open Source URL-Shortner with seperated front- &amp; back-end parts based on React, Express, MongoDB &amp; Docker for local testing.
+Open Source URL-Shortner with separated front- &amp; back-end parts based on React, Express, MongoDB &amp; Docker for local testing.